LearnWeb3DAO/Defi-Exchange/README.md

 We will now deploy your dApp, so that everyone can see your website and you can share it with all of your LearnWeb3 DAO friends.

 - Go to https://vercel.com/ and sign in with your GitHub
-- Then click on `New Project` button and then select your Whitelist dApp repo
+- Then click on `New Project` button and then select your Defi-Exchange dApp repo
 - ![](https://i.imgur.com/ZRjfkCE.png)
 - When configuring your new project, Vercel will allow you to customize your `Root Directory`
 - Click `Edit` next to `Root Directory` and set it to `my-app`